Hydrophobe: Theory

+Soil science

+Soil tends to become hydrophobic in response to wildfires.
+Depending on the severity of the fire, this can lead to more precipitation being rendered as surface runoff, traveling over the surface without infiltrating into the soil.

 Research and development

 Dettre and Johnson discovered in 1964 that the superhydrophobic lotus effect phenomenon was related to rough hydrophobic surfaces, and they developed a theoretical model based on experiments with glass beads coated with paraffin or TFE telomer.
 The self-cleaning property of superhydrophobic micro-nanostructured surfaces was reported in 1977.
 Perfluoroalkyl, perfluoropolyether, and RF plasma -formed superhydrophobic materials were developed, used for electrowetting and commercialized for bio-medical applications between 1986 and 1995.
-Other technology and applications have emerged since the mid 1990s.
+Other technology and applications have emerged since the mid-1990s.
 A durable superhydrophobic hierarchical composition, applied in one or two steps, was disclosed in 2002 comprising nano-sized particles ≤ 100 nanometers overlaying a surface having micrometer-sized features or particles ≤ 100 micrometers.
 The larger particles were observed to protect the smaller particles from mechanical abrasion.

 In recent research, superhydrophobicity has been reported by allowing alkylketene dimer (AKD) to solidify into a nanostructured fractal surface.
 Many papers have since presented fabrication methods for producing superhydrophobic surfaces including particle deposition, sol-gel techniques, plasma treatments, vapor deposition, and casting techniques.
 Current opportunity for research impact lies mainly in fundamental research and practical manufacturing.
 Debates have recently emerged concerning the applicability of the Wenzel and Cassie–Baxter models.
 In an experiment designed to challenge the surface energy perspective of the Wenzel and Cassie–Baxter model and promote a contact line perspective, water drops were placed on a smooth hydrophobic spot in a rough hydrophobic field, a rough hydrophobic spot in a smooth hydrophobic field, and a hydrophilic spot in a hydrophobic field.
 Experiments showed that the surface chemistry and geometry at the contact line affected the contact angle and contact angle hysteresis, but the surface area inside the contact line had no effect.
 An argument that increased jaggedness in the contact line enhances droplet mobility has also been proposed.